Cook Islands Country Summary

 Economy

-The Cook Islands has a tourism-based economy that accounts for approximately 67.5% of its GDP, supported by foreign aid, particularly from New Zealand.
-While the economy is diversifying into agriculture, fishing, and offshore banking, it faces challenges due to geographic isolation and limited natural resources.
+The Cook Islands has a tourism-based economy that contributes approximately 67.5% to its GDP, with additional support from foreign aid, primarily from New Zealand.
+The economy is diversifying into agriculture, mining, and fishing, although it faces challenges such as geographical isolation and inadequate infrastructure.

 Buy Full Cook Islands Report